Yashwatts/MySQL_2026/README.md

 - Found an issue or typo?
 Open an issue or suggest improvements.
 - Want to contribute?
 Share better examples, clearer explanations or additional learning notes.
 - Feel free to fork and improve this repo!
-- If you like this project, give it a ⭐
+- If you like this repository, give it a ⭐